 Website | https://www.facebook.com/siargaocafe

 If you’re looking for a breakfast for the ‘gram, this is the spot to visit.
 But make sure to get there early for a table or a beanbag on the beach.
 Shaka has become popular for its colourful, intricate smoothie bowls and fresh cold press juices.
+It’s likely to be the spot that locals recommend to holiday-goers when you ask “where to eat in Siargao?”.
 We selected the Bom Dia and Cloud 9 Kook smoothie bowls and sat under the shade of the palm trees to enjoy our breakfast.
 The cafe offers super extras including bee pollen, spirulina and cacao nibs to ensure that you’re staying in peak beach body shape.
 Shaka Cafe Siargao is one of four branches in the Philippines; the others are in Bohol.
 El Nido and Cebu.
 The Siargao cafe is found behind Reef 9 Resort off Tourism Road, otherwise it is also accessible from Cloud 9 beach (a short stroll from the boardwalk).

 Address | Tourism Rd, General Luna, 8419 Surigao del Norte, Philippines